 My gut instinct was to dismiss him with a forced smile, but with our recent encounter in mind, I decided to engage.
 “I lost the cap!”
 I protested, half-heartedly trying to grab it from him.

 He uncapped it and wrote on the board “ㅎㅎ” (“haha” in Korean).

 We exchanged a look, and suddenly I felt like I was back in third grade.
 Why was he over here right now?
 He could be playing phone games, chatting with his buddies, or doing any number of other things.
 Did he actually like me..?

 I realized that I had grown accustomed to both treating him like an enemy and being treated like one.
 I’d been on guard with him, always assuming the worst and always having the worst assumed of me.

 But something had changed.

 I think that’s why I felt slightly fluttery inside.
 It was this moment of treading on unfamiliar ground.
 We were actually exchanging something like affection.

 Since the confrontation last month in which I pushed Daniel to express his emotions and ended up telling him I liked him (but didn’t like when he wasn’t nice), there have been plenty of moments he could easily have been offended by me.
 Times of rebuking him.
 Times of overlooking him.
-(The worst was one day when I unintentionally skipped over him during our daily “how are you?” time and then shut down the kid who tried to inform me of that fact, assuming the kid was being disruptive.)
+(The worst being the day I unintentionally skipped over him during daily “how are you?” time, then shut down the kid who tried to inform me of that fact, assuming the kid was being disruptive.)